4 recommended OTC drugs

 Frequently asked

-Exhaustion or heatstroke — the difference?
+Exhaustion or heatstroke — what is the difference?

-How much water in heat?
+How much should I drink in the heat?

 Children — how do I protect them?

-Do medications favor heatstroke?
+Do medications increase the risk of heatstroke?

 See also